MarcoTrapani/Portfolio/README.md

 ---

 ## 🌍 Career Goals
-- Keep growing as a **QA professional** in collaborative, high-quality game development environments.
+- Continue growing as a Gameplay & Systems QA professional in ambitious game development environments.
-- Contribute to **immersive, systemic, and player-driven experiences**.
+- Contribute to immersive RPGs, sandbox worlds, and systemic gameplay experiences that reward player agency and exploration.
+- Bridge QA and Game Design perspectives to help teams deliver coherent, engaging, and memorable player experiences.

 ---